 Maleficent, is the latest wicked queen to arrive to our screens, she appears in the retelling of the fairy tale Sleeping Beauty.
 She is not unlike Disney's animated character, she is still dramatic, a Gothic, horn headed wicked queen with a difference.
 In this new film we learn of the events in her past that has made her the villainess she has become, and if we know this will we know not be frightened of her...don't let your guard down just yet?

 A hunchbacked hag is how most of us imagine a witch.
-She is always ugly, a woman with a bent walking stick and black cat using sorcery or casting spells on anyone who gets in her way.
-In my home county of Lincolnshire we have no witches today, or if we do I’ve never seen one!
-But in days gone by there were those who are said to have ridden on broomsticks, flying around causing havoc among the fenland living folk.
+She is always ugly, a woman with a bent walking stick and a black cat using sorcery or casting spells on anyone who gets in her way.
+In my home county of Lincolnshire, we have no witches today, or if we do I’ve never seen one!
+But in days gone by there were those who are said to have ridden on broomsticks, flying around causing havoc among the fenland-living folk.
 Of course, the aforementioned Lincolnshire folk told tall tales of such women, these stories and songs have passed into popular culture.
-Ethel Rudkin of Willoughton in Lincolnshire was a dedicated collector of folklore ephemera which she was collecting in the mid 1920’s and 1930’s she was an expert in this field.
-Her book Lincolnshire Folklore was self published in 1936, the information in it taken directly from the people in the villages of Lincolnshire.
-Of witches she writes
+Ethel Rudkin of Willoughton in Lincolnshire was a dedicated collector of folklore ephemera which she was collecting in the mid-1920s and 1930’s she was an expert in this field.
+Her book Lincolnshire Folklore was self-published in 1936, the information in it was taken directly from the people in the villages of Lincolnshire.
+Of witches, she writes

 “In the presence of a witch, so she shall be powerless against you, clench both your fists with the thumbs inside and under fingers”

 “If you pluck straw from the thatch of a witches house and hold it in your hand she cannot harm you”

 Maybe this is where the saying clutching at straws originates?